AdobeDocs/experience-manager-learn.en/help/foundation/authentication/authentication-support-article-understand.md

 ---
-title: Understand Authentication support
-seo-title: Understand Authentication support in AEM
+title: Understand Authentication support in AEM
 description: A consolidated view into the authentication (and occasionally authorization) mechanisms supported by AEM.
-seo-description: A consolidated view into the authentication (and occasionally authorization) mechanisms supported by AEM.
 version: 6.3, 6.4, 6.5
 feature: authentication
 topics: authentication, security